Doctor Of Philosophy In Civil Engineering

 The objectives of the PhD in Civil Engineering are:

-- Demonstrated knowledge of fundamentals in the civil engineering sub-discipline of interest.
+- Apply fundamental concepts of civil engineering in a sub-discipline of interest.

-- Demonstrated ability to identify and formulate innovative research questions in new and emerging topics that are of national and international interest through comprehensive literature review and synthesis.
+- Identify and formulate innovative research questions in new and emerging topics that are of national and international interest through comprehensive literature review and synthesis.

-- Demonstrated ability to develop and complete a research plan for the identified research question(s).
+- Develop and execute a research plan for the identified research question(s).

-- Demonstrated ability to disseminate research results through the completion of a dissertation manuscript and through journal publications and professional presentations.
+- Disseminate research results through the completion of a dissertation manuscript and through journal publications and professional presentations.

 In addition to the University minimum Ph.D. admission requirements as outlined in the Graduate Catalog, all applicants to the Ph.D. in Civil Engineering program are expected to meet the following minimum requirements for admission: